 Constructed from pieces of previous buildings, the Arch of Constantine is the most modern of the triumphal arches that were built in ancient Rome.
-It is 21 meters in height, 25 meters wide and is made up of three arches.
+It is 21 meters high, 25 meters wide and is made up of three arches.

-In the reliefs on the monument, which were carved on blocks of marble, you can see statues taken from Trajan's Forum and some reliefs showing Marcus Aurelius distributing bread among the poor, as well as a representation of Trajan after his victory over the Dacians.
+In the reliefs on the monument, which were carved on blocks of marble, display statues taken from Trajan's Forum and some reliefs showing Marcus Aurelius distributing bread among the poor, as well as a representation of Trajan after his victory over the Dacians.

 The Arch of Constantine is one of the best preserved monuments from ancient Rome.
 Thanks to its excellent location it is one of the most representative and photographed points of the city.